 How Do You Prevent Water Ingress Through Vertical Cladding?

 When horizonal cladding was first introduced as a external feature to a home, it was considered as the traditional cladding for buildings and homes.
-However, nowadays, more people are resorting to vertical timber cladding for a unique architectural view.
-With this type of cladding, it’s important you avoid any problems that may arise, such as water ingress.
+However, more people are resorting to vertical cladding for a unique architectural view.
+With this type of cladding, it’s important you avoid any problems such as water ingress.

-Water ingress is when water enters a building and can cause damage to the wood and the impending furniture.
-This water can also lead to damage, fungal decay and negative impact on the environment.
-Hence, it is necessary to take appropriate measures to prevent water ingress in all the buildings.
+Water ingress occurs when water enters a building and can cause damage to the wood and furniture.
+This water can also lead to fungal decay and have an impact on the environment.
+Hence, it is necessary to take appropriate measures to prevent water ingress in all buildings.